Click Here to download the slides from the video above.

 Structured Settlements originate as a result of a court case whereby an individual wins an award and elects to take their payments over time.
 These payment streams typically include guaranteed monthly payments and/or guaranteed lump sums designed to accommodate the payee’s life circumstances in the future.
-There may be lump sums originally earmarked for education, house purchase, or other needs.

 Why People Sell Structured Settlement Annuities